 We are one of the very few schools in the San Francisco Bay Area that offer both Yang and Chen Style Tai Chi classes.

-Our Chen style follows the Shaolin/Wushu influenced style taught by Master David Bao (6th Duan Wei).
-Being a 7th generation descendant of the Shaolin Temple martial arts lineage Master David Bao studied under many famous Wushu and Tai Chi masters and in 2006 went on to win the World Tai Chi Champion title.
+Our Chen style follows the teaching of Master David Bao (8th Duan Wei).
+Born in Henan province in China, Master Bao is a 7th generation descendant of the Shaolin Temple martial arts lineage.
+He studied under many renowned Wushu and Tai Chi masters such as Wang Erping, China’s national Wushu and Tai Chi team coach and disciple of Grandmaster Chen Zhenglei.
+In 2006 Master Bao went on to win the World Tai Chi Champion title.

 Our styles are true to the origins of Tai Chi Chuan as a martial art as well as a spiritual and meditative art form with the aim of integrating and harmonizing body, mind & spirit.